UC3Music/songbook-tools/README.md

 # songbook-tools

 Tools for minimally markuped songs, like LaTeX songbook generation and chord transposition.
+See the [example](example) directory for an example of the markup.

 - [song-directory-to-songbook.py](song-directory-to-songbook.py) - Given a directory composed by minimally markuped songs, generate a LaTeX songbook.
-See the [example] directory for an example of the markup.

 - [song-directory-transpose.py](song-directory-transpose.py) - Given a directory composed by minimally markuped songs, transpose all the chords.